images into one of 10 classes and was trained with ConvNetJS

 Can I combine the Final Project with another course?

 Yes, you may.
-There are a couple of courses concurrently offered with CS231n that are natural choices, such as CS231a (Computer Vision, by Prof. Silvio Savarese) and CS228 (Graphical Models, by Prof. Stefano Ermon).
-If you are taking some combination of these classes, please speak to the instructors to receive permission to combine the Final Project assignments.
+There are a couple of courses concurrently offered with CS231n that are natural choices, such as CS231a (Computer Vision, by Prof. Silvio Savarese).
+Speak to the instructors if you want to combine your final project with another course.